-For years, Cisco customers have been wondering what the future holds for the popular Catalyst 6500 Series.
-Within months of the Catalyst 6500 final end-of-life date, Cisco announced a new switching platform, breathing new life into one of the most widely used switching platforms in the history of networking.
-Created on a familiar name and structure, this new platform is called the Catalyst 6800.
+Cisco customers have been wondering what the future holds for the popular Catalyst 6500 Series for years.
+And within months of the Catalyst 6500 final end-of-life date, Cisco announced a new switching platform, breathing new life into the one of the most widely used switching platforms in the history of networking.
+Created on a familiar name and structure, the new platform is called the Catalyst 6800.

-The new Catalyst 6800, an extension of Cisco’s popular Catalyst 6500 platform, is Cisco’s affirmation that the Catalyst 6500 line is still a core product.
+An extension of Cisco's popular Catalyst 6500 platform, the new Catalyst 6800 is Cisco’s affirmation that the Catalyst 6500 line is still a core product.
 While the model number has changed, the technologies underpinning the Catalyst 6800 series are based on the same technologies that powered the Catalyst 6500 series, but with additional capabilities to scale for the future.

 The first of the Catalyst 6800 series is the Catalyst 6807-XL switch.
-This seven-slot, fully modular switch is the most direct line between the Catalyst 6500 and the new generation.
-It currently uses the very same VS-S2T-10G supervisor and associated line cards as the Catalyst 6500, along with the exact same software image.
+This seven-slot fully modular switch is the most direct line between the Catalyst 6500 and the new generation.
+It currently uses the very same VS-S2T-10G supervisor and associated line cards as the Catalyst 6500, and the exact same software image.

-The primary benefit of the Catalyst 6807 is its ability to scale up to 880 Gbps per slot in the future, making the system ready for medium-density 100GbE deployments.
-Additionally, the Catalyst 6807 only takes up 10RU—2RU less than the Catalyst 6506.
+The primary benefit of the Catalyst 6807 is in its ability to scale up to 880 Gbps per slot in the future, making the system ready for medium-density 100GbE deployments.
+Additionally, the Catalyst 6807 only takes up 10RU, 2RU less than the Catalyst 6506.

-The next Catalyst 6800 series switch is the Catalyst 6880-X. While this switch uses custom line cards and has a fixed supervisor it is, fundamentally, a Sup2T-based product, so all the same features found in the larger systems are present here as well.
+The next Catalyst 6800 series switch announced is the Catalyst 6880-X. While this switch uses custom line cards and has a fixed supervisor, fundamentally, this too is a Sup2T-based product, so all the same features found in the larger systems are present here as well.

 In addition to these new systems, Cisco has also announced the Catalyst 6800ia fabric extender for use with the Catalyst 6500 and 6800 series switches.
 The Catalyst 6800ia works the same as the Nexus 2000 extenders, appearing to the parent system as a virtual line card and sending all traffic up to the parent system for forwarding.